No. A Connecticut resident can obtain a divorce, and their spouse cannot say no.

 Is My Spouse Automatically Entitled to One Half of All Our Property?

-No. The court has the power to award any portion of one spouse's property to the other, not necessarily half.
-People hear of this on television and in the movies because of much of that media comes from California.
-California has laws known as Community Property which is very different from the laws of Connecticut.
+No. The court has the power to award any portion of one spouse’s property to the other, not necessarily half.
+People hear of this on television and in the movies because much of that media comes from California.
+California has laws known as Community Property, which are very different from the laws of Connecticut.

 Yes.
 The court has the power to award any part of one spouse’s property to the other.
 Just because you owned this property before you were married would not prevent such an award.